grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 ### Background

-I suggest allowing a stream's head block to accept unordered writes and later re-ordering cut blocks similar to merge-sort before flushing them to storage.
+I suggest allowing a stream's head block to accept unordered writes and later re-order cut blocks similar to merge-sort before flushing them to storage.
 Currently, writes are accepted in monotonically increasing timestamp order to a _headBlock_, which is occasionally "cut" into a compressed, immutable _block_.
 In turn, these _blocks_ are combined into a _chunk_ and persisted to storage.

 ```
 Figure 1